jmars/drum/README.md

        0       0       0
 ```

-# Overview

-Drum is an attempt to write a bitcask style key-value store entirely in rust.

 # Performance

 See the bottom of the readme for benchmarks, so far the numbers look like: